 A: There is always a veterinarian on site at Built Ford Tough Series events.
 If there appears to be a sick or injured bull at an event, the veterinarian is notified immediately.
 Health papers are also required on all animals arriving at an event.
 They are inspected as they are unloaded prior to competition.

 PBR stock contractors treat their bulls with respect because they are a huge investment.
-These animals are truly gifted, so they are given the best care imaginable.
+These animals are truly gifted, so they are given the absolute best care available.

 Bulls receive 25-30 lbs of a special blend of mixed grain per day.
 Blend varies depending on the bull’s needs and the stock contractor.